isw-kudos/huddo-docs/docs/boards/howto/developing/related-tasks.md

 There is also a message sent with the current number of related tasks if you wish to display this.

-The event data is `huddo-task-count`
+The event data is in the format `huddo-task-count=0`

-e.g.
+Example for JavaScript:

     window.addEventListener("message", (event) => {